-College Counsel submitted with respect to liability that the Panel should make findings of professional misconduct with respect to all five allegations based on the facts set out in the Agreed Statement of Facts, as well as the Member's admissions.
-The Member admitted each of the allegations before the Panel as set out at paragraphs 16-20 of the Agreed Statement of Facts and those admissions are supported by the facts set out in the Agreed Statement of Facts.
-The Member's plea was voluntary and informed and was made on the advice of experienced counsel.
+College Counsel submitted that the Panel should make findings of professional misconduct with respect to all five allegations in the Notice of Hearing based on the facts set out in the Agreed Statement of Facts, as well as the Member's admissions.
+The Member's plea was voluntary and informed and was made on the advice of experienced Counsel.

-With respect to allegation #1, College Counsel submitted that the Agreed Statement of Facts provides the Panel with the relevant standards to make a finding of a breach of the standards of practice.
+Regarding allegation #1, College Counsel submitted that the Agreed Statement of Facts provides the Panel with the relevant standards as the basis to make the finding that the Member breached the standards of practice.
 The Member admitted that she contravened the standards of practice of the profession.
-Accordingly, College Counsel submitted that the Panel has a basis to make a finding of a breach of the standards.

-With regard to allegation #5, the parties agreed that the Member's conduct was relevant to the practice of nursing and was dishonourable and unprofessional.
-This is part of a global resolution reached between the parties and is reasonable.
-The Member submitted false claims in the total amount of \$19,790.00 to the Baycrest Hospital's (the "Facility") employee benefit plan (the "Benefit Plan") between 2013 and 2018, which is relevant to the practice of nursing as the claims were submitted as part of her nursing employment with the Facility.
-With regard to the circumstances, members of the profession would consider the Member's conduct to be unprofessional and dishonourable.
-The Member's conduct is unprofessional as submitting false claims to the Benefit Plan constitutes a serious and persistent disregard for the Member's obligations to act with honesty and integrity.
-The Member's conduct is dishonourable as it involved deceit, lying, and dishonesty.
-She failed to act with the integrity that the public expects from nurses and in doing so brings shame upon the profession.
-College Counsel asked the Panel to find the Member committed professional misconduct on all allegations.
+In regard to allegation #5, the parties agree that the Member's conduct was relevant to the practice of nursing and was dishonourable as well as unprofessional.
+This agreement is part of the global resolution reached between the parties and is reasonable.

+The Member submitted false claims in the amount of at least \$ 12,920.00 to the Baycrest Hospital's (the "Facility") employee group benefit plan (the "Benefit Plan") from 2011 to 2019, which is relevant to the practice of nursing as claims were submitted as part of her nursing employment at the Facility.
+College Counsel submitted that members of the profession would consider this conduct to be unprofessional and dishonourable.
+The Member's conduct was unprofessional as submitting false claims to the Benefit Plan constitutes a serious and persistent disregard for her professional obligations to act with the honesty and integrity of a nurse.
+The Member's conduct is dishonourable as it involved lying, deceit and dishonesty.
+The Member failed to act with integrity, which the public expects from the nursing profession.